-- iv.
-An appropriation must not be detrimental to the public welfare. - v.
-Denial of the application is not demanded by the public interest. - vi.
-If the application will be approved, the NeDNR will impose conditions to protect other appropriators and the public interest. - C. Transfer Review Process - i.
-Pursuant to the statutes regarding transfers in Neb.
-Rev. Stat.
-Chapter 46, the Director shall review an application for a transfer proposing a change in the location of use; type of appropriation; and or purpose of use, including but not limited to the following: - ii.
-The proposed use of water after the transfer or change will be a beneficial use of water; - iii.
-A request to transfer the location of use is within the same river basin; - iv.
-The change will not diminish the supply of water available or otherwise adversely affect any other water appropriator; - v.
-The quantity of water that is transferred for diversion or other use at the new location may be the historic consumptive use; - vi.
-The appropriation is not subject to termination or cancellation; - vii.
-If the transfer is to be permanent the preference category may not change; - viii.
-If the transfer is to be temporary, it will be for no less than one year; - ix.
-The transfer or change will not be inconsistent with any applicable state or federal law and will not jeopardize the state's compliance with any applicable interstate water compact or decree or cause difficulty in fulfilling the provisions of any other formal state contract or agreement; - x.
+- 1. There must be unappropriated water available in the source of supply and the requirements of a variance petition approval must be met and agreed upon by the applicant. - 2.
+The proposed use must be determined to be beneficial. - 3.
+An appropriation must not be detrimental to the public welfare. - 4.
+Denial of the application is not demanded by the public interest. - 5.
+If the application will be approved, the NeDNR will impose conditions to protect other appropriators and the public interest.

+C. Transfer Review Process

+Using criteria set out in Nebraska Revised Statutes, Chapter 46, regarding transfers, the Director shall review an application for a transfer proposing a change in the location of use; type of appropriation; and or purpose of use, including but not limited to the following:

+- 1. The proposed use of water after the transfer or change will be a beneficial use of water. - 2.
+A request to transfer the location of use is within the same river basin. - 3.
+The change will not diminish the supply of water available or otherwise adversely affect any other water appropriator. - 4.
+The quantity of water that is transferred for diversion or other use at the new location will not exceed the historic consumptive use. - 5.
+The appropriation is not subject to termination or cancellation. - 6.
+If the transfer is to be permanent the preference category may not change. - 7.
+If the transfer is to be temporary, it will be for no less than one year; - 8.
+The transfer or change will not be inconsistent with any applicable state or federal law and will not jeopardize the state's compliance with any applicable interstate water compact or decree or cause difficulty in fulfilling the provisions of any other formal state contract or agreement. - 9.
 The transfer will be in the public interest. - a.
 Consistent with Neb.
-Rev. Stat. § 46-294, the director's considerations relative to the public interest shall include, but not be limited to, (1) the economic, social, and environmental impacts of the proposed transfer or change and (2) whether and under what conditions other sources of water are available for the uses to be made of the appropriation after the proposed transfer or change. - b.
-Transfers subject to Department of Natural Resources Rules for Surface Water, Title 457, Neb.
+Rev. Stat. § 46-294, the Director's considerations relative to the public interest shall include, but not be limited to, 1) the economic, social, and environmental impacts of the proposed transfer or change and 2) whether and under what conditions other sources of water are available for the uses to be made of the appropriation after the proposed transfer or change. - b.
+Transfers subject to Department of Natural Resources Rules for Surface Water, Title 457 Neb.
 Admin.
-Code, Chapter 9, § 002, are required to be determined to be in the public interest, "... the Director shall determine whether the benefits of the proposed transfer outweigh any adverse impacts that might occur giving consideration to the economic, social and environmental impacts and whether and under what conditions other sources of water are available for the uses to be made of the appropriation after the proposed transfer or change."

-c.
-The director may impose any reasonable conditions deemed necessary to protect the public interest.
+Code, Chapter 9, § 002, are required to be determined to be in the public interest, "...the Director shall determine whether the benefits of the proposed transfer outweigh any adverse impacts that might occur giving consideration to the economic, social and environmental impacts and whether and under what conditions other sources of water are available for the uses to be made of the appropriation after the proposed transfer or change. - 10.
+The Director may impose any reasonable conditions deemed necessary to protect the public interest.